ysjoiofficial/TheYouthScienceJournalOfIraq/README.md

 This is the offline version of the Youth Science Journal of Iraq (YSJOI) website.
+The live YSJOI website exists on https://ysjoi.is-great.org .